ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 * B3) Using the access token, the workload is able to access the protected resource in the external authorization domain.

-## Continues integration/deployment systems {#cicd}
+## Continuoues integration/deployment systems {#cicd}

-Continous integration and deployment systems allow their pipelines/workflows to receive identity every time they run.
+Continuous integration and deployment systems allow their pipelines/workflows to receive identity every time they run.
 Particularly in situations where build outputs need to be uploaded to resources protected by other authorization server, deployments need to be made, or more generally, protected resources to be accessed, {{RFC7523}} is used to federate the pipeline/workflow identity to an identity of the other authorization server.

 ~~~aasvg
 +----------------------------------------------------------+